SELECTED PUBLICATIONS

 Undergraduate Research Assistant

 Troy began work in Spring of 2023, restarting a project that investigated how fast-twitch muscle fibers influence zebrafish behaviors.
-After a very successful summer project, he is deepening his investigation through the 2023-34 academic year.
+After a very successful 2023 summer project, he deepened his investigation through the 2023-34 academic year, then did a 2024 summer project and is now beginning his capstone semester in Fall 2024.

 Angelina White